The Typical PADI Open Water Course

 Day 1 – Theory and Confined Water

-The PADI Open Water course theory component is divided into five chapters.
-Each chapter consists of a DVD, knowledge review and short quiz.
+The PADI Open Water course online theory component is divided into five chapters.
+Each chapter consists of some videos, knowledge review questions, and a quick review quiz.
+Studying in your own time this can take anywhere from 4-6 hours, and having this completed will save you several hours on day 1 of the course.

 Confined Water- Pool Training

-Firstly you will complete your 200 metre swim and tread water for 10 minutes these are two skills required by PADI for your PADI Open Water certification.
+At the pool firstly you will complete your 200-meter swim and tread water for 10 minutes these are two skills required by PADI for your PADI Open Water certification.
 Then you will learn how to set up your scuba diving equipment, you will do this at least five times throughout the session.

 You will enter the pool for your five confined water dives.
-Your PADI instructor will teach you and have you demonstrate 24 skills that you need to complete to move on to the open water diving.
-The confined water section will take approximately 3 – 4 hours.
+Your PADI instructor will teach you and have you demonstrate the in-water skills that you need to complete to move on to open water/ocean dives.
+The confined water section will take approximately 3 – 6 hours, depending on how quickly you pickup the skills.

 Book Your PADI Open Water Course Now